Circumcision

 I watch as the thick, dark blood—almost like black threads—drips slowly into the ash-filled dish.

 Tato is the last, being the youngest among us.
 We are lined up in a row.
-Occasionally, blood drips into the clay plates beneath us.
+Occasionally blood drips into the clay plates beneath us.
 Every eye is on us.
 Mother comes over and kisses my cheek.
 Her love is palpable, and it brings tears to my eyes.
 She also kisses Tato’s cheek.
 Father approaches and says, “Congratulations.
 Congratulations.”

 We walk home after the circumcision, treated like royalty for the day.
 Everyone seems happy to fulfill our every command.
-The families of the poor boys who have been circumcised with us arrive at our house, bearing chickens and rice as gifts.
+The families of the poor boys who have been circumcised with us arrive at our house, carrying chickens and rice as gifts.

 “How do you feel now, Muk?
 Do you notice any change since being circumcised?”